Jennifer Garner Cleans Out Junk Drawer With Marie Kondo’s Inspiration

 Jennifer Garner is just one of Marie Kondo’s latest converts!

-The 46-year-old actress took to Instagram on Wednesday as she cleaned out a “junk drawer” in her closet with some pretty hilarious items.
+The 46-year-old actress took to Instagram on Wednesday to clean out a “junk drawer” in her closet with some pretty hilarious items.

 “@mariekondo — I’m all about it. #doubloonssparkjoy #junkdrawer #canyoucomeover,” she captioned a funny clip of herself sorting through her mess.